donohutcheon/tictactoe/tutorial.md

 The following pre-requisites should be in place to successfully follow this guide.

-1. Go lang should be installed on your computer.
+1. Go should be installed on your computer.
 1. You should have a basic understanding of Go, HTML, CSS and JavaScript.

 ## Introduction